Niwo1403/test-system/doc/developer manual.md

 ### Setting up Python
 - Download Python installer [here](https://www.python.org/downloads/release/python-3102/) & execute it
   - Check the option to add Python 3.10 to the PATH
+- It's also recommended using an IDE like [PyCharm](https://www.jetbrains.com/de-de/pycharm/), so you may install one, if you haven't got one already
+- If you are new to Python and want to learn it, you may have a look at the [tutorial](https://docs.python.org/3/tutorial/index.html) on the Python documentation side

 ### Setting up Postgres
 - Download Postgres 13.5 installer (or a compatible version) [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)